Play, train, compete... the choice is yours

 Some clubs have multiple teams within it, so you may have to trial to see which team you’d fit into, however, most clubs have a recreational and competitive offer in their sport, so there should be something that suits your needs and ability level.

-Come along to Freshers Fayre during Induction Week, and you can meet the club and find out when their taster day or trial days are, and ask them any questions you may have about their club.
-We also run a ‘Give Me Sport’ event at the start of term, where students can buy a ticket that gives them access to taster sessions in over 30 of our student sport clubs, over the course of a weekend.
+Come along to Freshers' Fayre or Sports Fayre during Induction Week, and you can meet the club and find out when their taster day or trial days are, and ask them any questions you may have about their club.
+We also run a ‘Give Me Sport’ event at the start of term, where you can buy a ticket that gives you access to taster sessions in over 30 of our student sport clubs, over the course of a long weekend.
 Once you have decided which club(s) you wish to join, you sign up for their club membership, and you can start attending sessions.

-Students pay between £110 - £180 for the academic year, depending on the club they choose to join.
+Students pay a membership fee for the academic year, which varies club by club.
 This fee covers insurance, training and fixture facilities, coaching, kit, equipment, officials for your sport, transport to away fixtures and BUCS affiliation fees.
 Some clubs have tiered memberships with play/development levels, and a separate competitive level.
 Check out the individual club pages for all the information.